 With the possible exception of day trading, all trades or investments follow a simple process:

-This applies no matter what my preferred method.
+The above applies no matter what my preferred method.

 Whatever it is, we need something conditional to give us an advantage.
 Without it, with regards to the big picture, we’re guessing.

 Ask yourself (or your fund manager) what ‘conditional’ you (fund manager) use.
-Are you happy with it.
-Does it work.
+Are you happy with it?
+Does it work?
 Or are we guessing?